caltechlibrary/newt/newt-presentation.md

 scaling
 : a linear transformation that enlarges or diminishes objects

-# scale small!
+# Scale small

+- Simplify!
 - Pack only what is needed
-- Simplify!

 # Scaling small